itsays-zqc/my-website/docs/test/SDK/4Source.md

 **Example:**

 The following script adds a gaussian source in FDTD, sets the position and dimension of the light source, as well as the mode profile and waveform.
-This script assumes that project has been added to the simulation environment, and the pj is an instance of the project.
+This script assumes that FDTD solver has been added to the simulation environment, and the pj is an instance of the project.

 ```python